jessedp/tut/README.md

 optional arguments:
+  -h, --help            show this help message and exit --dry-run             show what would happen, but don't change anything -L, --id-list         if possible, only output a list of matching Object Ids
+                        - Pipe this into other commands. (overrides --full and any other output)
-  -h, --help            show this help message and exit -v, --verbose         amount of detail to display add vs (-vvvv) for maximum
+  -v, --verbose         amount of detail to display add vs (-vvvv) for maximum
                         amount
-  --dry-run             show what would happen, but don't change anything --version             show program's version number and exit
+  --version             show program's version number and exit
 ```